Reason #2 for people to use CBD is sleep.

-You can very different responses from CBD isolate versus full spectrum CBD.
+You can see very different responses from CBD isolate versus full-spectrum CBD.

 Especially for people with allergy or histamine issues!

-That's roughly 40-60% of the population (towards high end for women and especially women over age 40).
+That's roughly 40-60% of the population (towards the higher end for women and especially women over age 40).

 Histamine is a powerful player in the tiredness/alertness balancing act.